sodazone/ocelloids-services/packages/server/README.md

 - **Resilience and Reliability:** The server ensures uninterrupted operation with persistent data storage between restarts.
 It supports graceful shutdowns, retries employing truncated exponential backoff, reliable webhook delivery, continuous chain tip catch-up, and efficient caching for light clients.
 - **Observability:** The server exposes telemetry metrics in a Prometheus-compatible exporter.

-The XCM Monitoring Server utilizes the [Ocelloids Monitoring SDK](https://github.com/sodazone/ocelloids) for the implementation of its monitoring logic.
+The Ocelloids Server utilizes the [Ocelloids SDK](https://github.com/sodazone/ocelloids-sdk) for the implementation of its monitoring logic.

 ## Configuration